buzzfeed/design/product-design-roles.md

 Provides direct and impactful feedback in Group Crit, and engages peers in their work.
 Seeks out feedback from other designers, to grow their own skills and design toolkit.

 *Product Designer*
+Provides direct and impactful feedback in Group Crit and **the larger Product Design Crit**, and engages peers in their work.
+Seeks out feedback from Senior and Staff Designers, to grow their own skills and design toolkit.

 *Senior Product Designer*